Exercises

 The test class is similar to the others, except that it’s written in terms of the

-.@SpringBootTest @Transactional public class OfficerRepositoryTest { @Autowired private OfficerRepository repository; // ... more to come ... }
+OfficerRepositorybean.
+Simply copy the existingJpaOfficerDAOTestclass insrc/test/javainto a class calledOfficerRepositoryTestin the same package and change the autowired repository to be of typeOfficerRepository.@SpringBootTest @Transactional public class OfficerRepositoryTest { @Autowired private OfficerRepository repository; // ... more to come ... } -

 All the tests should pass, as before.